Yaanai Mel Kuthirai Sawaari: Reception

-The New Indian Express wrote that "Yaanai Mel... is at the most a stepping stone for a debutant director".
-The Times of India Samayam gave the film a rating of one out of five stars and praised the film's title and music while criticizing the double meaning comic sequences.
-Dinamalar praised the director and actors' performances while criticizing the editing, cinematography, and climax.
+Malini Mannath of The New Indian Express wrote that "Yaanai Mel... is at the most a stepping stone for a debutant director".
+Samayam gave the film a rating of one out of five stars and praised the film's title and music while criticising the double meaning comic sequences.
+Dinamalar praised the director and actors' performances while criticising the editing, cinematography, and climax.